 Residents Maintain Autonomy

-This datapoint measures the percent of long-term patients that required increased assistance with activities of daily living over time.
-ADL's include activities such as dressing and bathing.
+Measures the percent of long-term patients who required more assistance with activities of daily living over time.
+ADL's include activities such as taking medications and bathing.
+Many in the industry would argue this is a reliable measure of a patient's well-being.

 Ability to Keep Residents Mobile